dunn-cwu/CS471_proj4/readme.md

 close to the number of CPU's/CPU cores available in your system.

 The 'algorithm' entry allows you to select which search algorithm to run.
-0 = Genetic Algorithm and 1 = Differential Evolution.
+0 = Particle swarm, 1 = Firefly algorithm, and 2 = Harmony search.

-The 'results_file' entry is the file path (without spaces) to the file you wish to export the search algorithm fitness results to.
+The 'results_file' entry is the file path (without spaces) to the file you wish to export the best fitness results to.

+The 'worst_fit_file' entry is the file path (without spaces) to the file you wish to export the worst fitness results to.

 The 'exec_times_file' entry is the file path (without spaces) to the file you wish to export the search algorithm execution times to.

+The 'func_calls_file' entry is the file path (without spaces) to the file you wish to export objective function call counts to.

 --

-The 'genetic_alg' section lets you specify parameters specific to the genetic algorithm:
+The 'particle_swarm' section lets you specify parameters specific to the particle swarm algorithm:

-The 'generations' entry specifies the number of generations to run the algorithm for.

-The 'crossover_prob' entry specifies the crossover probability (0-1.0)
+The 'c1' entry specifies c1 random chance for particle swarm (0-1.0)

-The 'mutation_prob' entry specifies the mutation probability (0-1.0)
+The 'c2' entry specifies c2 random chance for particle swarm (0-1.0)

-The 'mutation_range' entry specifies the mutation range

-The 'mutation_precision' entry specifies the mutation precision

-The 'elitism_rate' entry specifies the elitisn rate (0-1.0)
+The 'k' entry specifies the velocity dampening factor for particle swarm

 --

-The 'differential_evo' section lets you specify parameters specific to the differential evolution algorithm:
+The 'firefly' section lets you specify parameters specific to the firefly algorithm:

-The 'generations' entry specifies the number of generations to run the algorithm for.
+The 'alpha' entry specifies the alpha parameter for the firefly algorithm

-The 'crossover_prob' entry specifies the crossover probability (0-1.0)

-The 'scalefactor_1' entry specifies the primary mutation scale factor
+The 'betamin' entry specifies the betamin parameter for the firefly algorithm

-The 'scalefactor_2' entry specifies the secondary (lambda) mutation scale factor
+The 'gamma' entry specifies the gamma parameter for the firefly algorithm

-The 'strategy' entry specifies the mutation and crossover strategy to be used.
-There are 10 different strategies that can be selected using an index 0-9.
-These strategies are:

-0 = Best1Exp
-1 = Rand1Exp
-2 = RandToBest1Exp
-3 = Best2Exp
-4 = Rand2Exp
-5 = Best1Bin
-6 = Rand1Bin
-7 = RandToBest1Bin
-8 = Best2Bin
-9 = Rand2Bin

 --

-The 'function_range' section lets you specify the random number generator bounds for each function's data population.
+The 'harmony_search' section lets you specify parameters specific to the harmony search algorithm:

+The 'hmcr' entry specifies the Harmony Memory Considering Rate parameter for the harmony search algorithm

+The 'par' entry specifies the Pitch Adjusting Rate parameter for the harmony search algorithm

+The 'bw' entry specifies the Bandwidth parameter for the harmony search algorithm

 ---------------------------------